Stevens-CS546/Lecture-8/README.md

-# Boilerplate
+# Lecture 8
-A boilerplate to use in CS-546 Assignments
+An intro to MongoDB